abhishek-kumar-code/Redfish_Public/Specification.md

 ###### Extended Property Information

-An individual property within a JSON object can be annotated with extended information using "@Message.Messages", prepended with the name of the property.
+An individual property within a JSON object can be annotated with extended information using "@Message.ExtendedInfo", prepended with the name of the property.

 ~~~json
 {